uclaacm/learning-lab-crash-course-su20/03-intro-js/README.md

 // f: greeter(message) ...
 ```

 Wow!
 That's not something you'll see often.
-The lack of type annotations makes this a little tricky ot understand, but we're basically pointing `greeter` to the "function body" of `saySomething`!
+The lack of type annotations makes this a little tricky to understand, but we're basically pointing `greeter` to the "function body" of `saySomething`!
 Every time you use the name of the function *without parentheses or its parameters*, it's the reference to the function - just like any other variable!

 One useful application of this is a *higher-order function*, or passing in functions as arguments for other functions.